apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 ``DatasetAlias`` has one single argument ``name`` that uniquely identifies the dataset.
 The task must first declare the alias as an outlet, and use ``outlet_events`` or yield ``Metadata`` to add events to it.

-The following example create a dataset event against the S3 URI ``f"s3://bucket/my-task/{ds}"``  with optional extra information ``extra``.
+The following example creates a dataset event against the S3 URI ``f"s3://bucket/my-task/{ds}"``  with optional extra information ``extra``.
 If the dataset does not exist, Airflow will dynamically create it and log a warning message.

 **Emit a dataset event during task execution through outlet_events**